 Education, English

-Rising Seas and the US
+Rising Seas And The US

-Natural disasters like Hurricane Irma and Harvey are part of the US Hurricane seasons and the rising sea is a constant reminder that such natural disasters would be a common phenomenon in the future.
-As the temperature rises, the risks of floods and hurricanes increase around the globe costing the nations live, and resources leaving many people homeless.
-For instance, in the US, various hurricanes in 2017 caused billions of dollars and engaged regional and local governments in the policy-making to change their policies regarding climate change.
-The rise in temperature is due to increased levels of carbon emissions that contribute to rising in temperature, which ultimately leads to the melting of ice, raising the sea levels.
-However, the federal government does not consider the carbon consumption a cause of rising sea levels ignoring the alarming situation.
+For instance, in the US, various hurricanes in 2017 caused billions of dollars and engaged regional and local governments in policy-making to change their policies regarding climate change.
+The rise in temperature is due to increased levels of carbon emissions that contribute to the rise in temperature, which ultimately leads to the melting of ice, raising the sea levels.
+However, the federal government does not consider carbon consumption a cause of rising sea levels, ignoring the alarming situation.
 Trump administration has not paid much attention to the risks that climate change poses to the US (Swope).
-Although there is uncertainty regarding the immediate risks from rising sea levels, it must not be ignored because of the uncertainty as evidence has shown that the glaciers are melting at greater levels with an increase in temperature.
+Although there is uncertainty regarding the immediate risks from rising sea levels, it must not be ignored because of the uncertainty, as evidence has shown that the glaciers are melting at greater levels with an increase in temperature.
 Moreover, it takes hundreds of lives every year with an increased cost of rehabilitation.
 Therefore, the government must restrict the use of fuels and carbon emissions to mitigate the risks.

-To conclude, US federal government and local government can work together to minimize the risks by restricting the developmental projects along the coastal areas and making them accountable to the rising sea levels (Swope).
-They can also make policies that focus on reducing carbon emission and fuels making the corporations and small companies accountable for their carbon footprint.
-It is necessary because the rising sea levels are serious threats to the human lives and property.
+To conclude, the US federal government and local government can work together to minimize the risks by restricting the development of projects along the coastal areas and making them accountable for the rising sea levels (Swope).
+They can also make policies that focus on reducing carbon emissions and fuels, making corporations and small companies accountable for their carbon footprint.
+It is necessary because the rising sea levels are serious threats to human lives and property.
 They damage buildings and infrastructure, which cost billions of dollars to the US.
-Therefore, the people must be united to pressurize the government to make policies that are accountable to the issues of rising sea levels.
+Therefore, the people must be united to pressure the government to make policies that are accountable for the issues of rising sea levels.

 Works Cited